Human rights in the Democratic Republic of the Congo: Abuses by armed groups outside government control

+A report in 2006 noted that;

 Armed groups outside government control committed numerous serious abuses, especially in rural areas of North and South Kivu provinces, northern Katanga Province, and Ituri District.

 During the year armed groups raped, tortured, and killed civilians often as retribution for alleged collaboration with government forces.
 They sometimes threatened and harassed humanitarian workers.
 Armed groups killed nine UN peacekeepers during the year.
 Unlike in 2005, there were no reports of armed groups imposing travel restrictions on humanitarian aid organizations, human rights NGOs, or journalists.
 Unlike in 2005, there were no reports of armed groups killing or kidnapping humanitarian workers.

 Armed groups continued to use mass rape and sexual violence as weapons of war.
 Gang rapes were common and were often committed in front of victims' families.
 Rapes were often extremely violent and were generally accompanied by threats and beatings.
 These rapes sometimes resulted in vaginal fistula, a rupture of vaginal tissue that left women unable to control bodily functions and vulnerable to ostracism.

 In some cases sexual abuses committed by various armed groups in the east were limited in time or perpetrated sporadically, by multiple individuals.
 Other girls and women were subjected to repeated rape over longer periods by a single perpetrator; some were forcibly abducted.
 These girls and women were commonly referred to as war wives, who often served both as fighters and sex slaves for their commanders.

 Armed groups, including Mai Mai, continued to abduct and forcibly recruit children to serve as forced laborers, porters, combatants, war wives, and sex slaves.
 Credible estimates of the total number of children associated with armed groups, many of whom were between the ages of 14 and 16, varied widely from 15,000 to 30,000 in 2005.
 Credible sources estimated that at least 3,000 child soldiers had not yet been demobilized countrywide by year's end.

 Girls associated with armed groups were often assaulted, raped, and infected with HIV/AIDS.

-Unlike in the previous year, there were no reports of uniformed armed men recruiting Congolese children in two Rwandan refugee camps for use as soldiers.

-Armed groups continued to loot, extort, and illegally tax civilians in areas they occupied.

-There were no credible attempts by armed groups to investigate abuses allegedly committed by their fighters since 2003 or to punish those responsible.